wmadill/weewx-reports/README.md

 # weewx-reports

+This extension is no longer needed.
+As of weewx 3.6, there is a "report_timing" option in the "[StdReport]" section of weewx.conf.

-weewx extension to upload reports less frequently than the archive interval.
+This is a weewx extension to upload reports less frequently than the archive interval.
 For various reasons, I do not care about seeing the weather data every archive interval but I do want it in the weewx databases.